 - Basic.
 Some customers may feel that the amount of new, renewable energy required by the RES in Rhode Island includes sufficient amounts of RECs to fulfill their renewable energy objectives.
-This product offers the same amount of renewable energy offered by National Grid's Standard Offer product. - Local Green 50%.
-For customers that want more electricity generated from new, renewable energy resources than is offered by Local Green, though may not want to purchase RECs for 100% of their usage.
+This product offers the same amount of renewable energy offered by National Grid's Standard Offer product. - Smart Energy Plus.
+For customers that want more electricity generated from new, renewable energy resources than is offered by Smart Energy, though may not want to purchase RECs for 100% of their usage.
+This product is expected to include RECs for 50% of their usage.
 The exact amount of renewable energy to be included with this product will be determined at a later date and will be the same for all customers choosing this option.
 If this product includes RECs in an amount other than 50% of a customer's metered consumption, the Program will rename the product to appropriately reflect the amount of RECs the product contains.
-This enables customers who chose this option to have a more meaningful impact on the reduction of greenhouse gas emissions without committing to REC purchases for 100% of their usage. - Local Green 100%.
-For customers that want more electricity generated from new, renewable energy resources than is offered by Local Green, this product offers up to a 100% renewable energy option.
+This enables customers who chose this option to have a more meaningful impact on the reduction of greenhouse gas emissions without committing to REC purchases for 100% of their usage. - Smart Energy Plus Plus.
+For customers that want more electricity generated from new, renewable energy resources than is offered by Smart Energy, this product offers up to a 100% renewable energy option.
 The exact amount of renewable energy to be included with this product will be determined at a later date and will be the same for all customers choosing this option.
 If this product includes RECs in an amount less than 100% of a customer's metered consumption, the Program will rename the product to appropriately reflect the amount of RECs the product contains.
 This enables customers who chose this option to have a more meaningful impact on the reduction of greenhouse gas emissions through the support of local renewable energy sources.